-Live Chat for Attorneys: Why It Works
+Live Chat for Law Firm Websites: Why It Works

 Peter said they did a trial run, “. . . and literally within days, we knew this was going to be great for our firm.”

 “We immediately began getting leads,” Peter shared, “way more than what we thought we’d get, and our time invested was minimal.”
 In fact, it doubled his law firm website’s results, and he called it “a game changer.”

 This is his message to other law firms: “It’s something you should do, period.
 There’s no question about it.”